The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 Paper logs are the traditional way of recording drivers’ HOS, then came the introduction of electronic recording devices (ERDs) and smartphone apps for computerized logging.

-However, with the Canada ELD mandate to be enforced on June 12, 2021, ELD solutions will be the mandated devices for recording HOS.
+However, with the Canada ELD mandate implemented on June 12, 2021, and to be enforced beginning on June 12, 2022, ELD solutions will be the mandated devices for recording HOS.

-There is no grandfather period for ERDs, and paper logs will remain as backup instruments should ELDs malfunction.
+There is no grandfathering period for ERDs, and paper logs will remain as backup instruments should ELDs malfunction.

 3. What supporting documents should drivers retain to verify HOS records?